 These solid portfolios fulfill effectively the expectations of our investors, private banks, family offices, multi-managers, pension funds and insurance companies, who are looking for reliable, resilient and strong performing investment products.

-Anaxis AM offers 4 bound funds, each of them specialized on the high-yield segment.
+Anaxis AM offers 4 bond funds, each of them specialized on the high-yield segment.

 European corporate bonds funds: